iampriyadarshini/Poisson_distribution/README.md

-# Fitting Poisson  distribution
+# EXP 02 : Fitting Poisson Distribution
+# DATE : 05.10.2024

-# Aim :
+# AIM :

 To fit poisson distribution for the arrival of objects per minute from the feeder

-# Software required :
+# SOFTWARE REQUIRED :

 Python and Visual component tool

-# Theory:
+# THEORY :

 The Poisson distribution is the discrete probability distribution of the number of events occurring in a given time period, given the average number of times the event occurs over that time period.